Conservatism in Iceland: 21st century

-The 2008 Icelandic financial crisis marked a turning point for the Independence Party.
-The collapse of Iceland's major banks led to a public backlash against the political establishment, and the party—having been in power before the crisis—was seen by many as complicit in the deregulation that preceded the collapse.
-In the 2009 parliamentary elections, the party received just 23.7% of the vote, its worst result since its founding at the time.
+The 2008 Icelandic financial crisis marked a major turning point for Icelandic conservatism and the Independence Party.
+The collapse of the country's major banks led to a public backlash against the political and economic establishment, and the Independence Party, which had led the government prior to the crisis was criticised by many for supporting the deregulation that preceded the collapse as well as for the close ties between politicians and financiers.
+In the 2009 parliamentary elections, the party received 23.7% of the vote, its worst result up to that point.

 In 2016, a wing of the Independence Party that supported EU membership broke off from the party to form the Liberal Reform Party (Viðreisn).
 And in 2017, leadership disputes within the Progressive Party between Sigurður Ingi and Sigmundur Davíð led supporters of Sigmundur to form the Centre Party.

 Since then, support has fluctuated between 20–25%, though the party remains a central actor in Icelandic politics.
 It returned to government in 2013 with the Progressive party and has been part of coalition governments with the Left-Greens.
 In the 2024 parliamentary elections they received just 19.4% of the vote.
 The party continues to advocate economic liberalism, lower taxes, and national sovereignty, particularly regarding Iceland's relationship with the European Union, although there is internal debate on the EU question.

 Positions

 Domestic

-Icelandic conservatism is characterized by a blend of economic liberalism, strong national sovereignty, and pragmatic governance.

-At the heart of Icelandic conservative ideology is support for free-market principles.
-Icelandic conservatives advocate for lower taxes, deregulation, and fostering private enterprise as essential for economic growth.
-There is a strong belief in individual responsibility and the importance of economic freedom in driving innovation and prosperity.

-While supporting a market-driven economy, Icelandic conservatives also accept elements of the Nordic welfare model.
-They generally back public healthcare, education, and social welfare systems, seeing them as compatible with a thriving economy.
+Icelandic conservatism is characterised by a pragmatic blend of economic liberalism, national sovereignty, and acceptance of the Nordic welfare state.
+Conservatives generally advocate lower taxes, deregulation, and support for private enterprise as drivers of economic growth, while also endorsing public healthcare, education, and social welfare provisions.

-Socially, Icelandic conservatives tend to hold liberal views on many issues, including on abortion and LGBT rights.
-However, they are generally supportive of maintaining the Church of Iceland as the national church, which remains a topic of ongoing debate in the country.
+Socially, Icelandic conservatism has traditionally been very liberal by international standards.
+Conservatives have largely supported liberal legislation on issues such as abortion and LGBT rights, reflecting broader societal consensus and the limited role of moral conservatism in Icelandic political culture.
+However, many conservatives support maintaining the Church of Iceland as the national church, viewing it as a cultural and historical institution rather than a vehicle for strict religious policy.

+Environmental and energy policy represents an area of internal tension.
+Conservatives generally support the development of hydropower and geothermal energy as foundations of economic growth and energy security, while balancing these priorities against environmental protection.
+Disagreements have emerged both within conservative parties and between conservatives and environmentalist parties, particularly regarding large-scale industrial projects.